-BOTTOM LINE: DIRECTV NOW wants to be the best of both worlds for traditional TV and streaming video, but it ends up tripping over its own feet.
+BOTTOM LINE: Our DIRECTV NOW review shows how the service wants to be the best of both worlds for traditional TV and streaming video, but it ends up tripping over its own feet.
 It’s buggy and clunky, and it doesn’t work as expected.
 However, despite its flaws, DIRECTV NOW does have potential.
 It’s way cheaper than satellite DIRECTV, and we’re hoping updates will squash many of the bugs we came across.

 - Cheaper than cable or satellite TV

 - Live channels, news, and sports

 - HBO or Cinemax for $5 a month

 It’s easy to get started and cheaper than cable or satellite TV.